Take the steaks out of the fridge 1 hour before cooking.

 Pour the jar of crushed pepper onto a plate.

-Pour most of the fat out, turn off the hood if you want to flambé.
-Pour the cognac from the heat into your pan, for safety pull your sleeves down or wrap a towel around your arm, safety first!
+Pour most of the fat away, turn off the hood if you want to flambé.
+Pour the cognac from the heat into your pan, for safety, roll your sleeves down or wrap a towel around your arm, safety first!

-Set the pan down until the flame is out, pour in the brown stock which you will also let reduce a bit.
+Set the pan down until the flame is out, then add the brown stock and let it reduce a bit.

-If you are not comfortable with flambéing, extinguish with brown stock and add cognac.
+If you don't want to flambé, extinguish it with brown stock and add cognac.

 Serve your steaks with some salad and fries of course!